 Treatments and drugs

 For girls with ambiguous genitalia, the sex organs often work normally despite the ambiguous outward appearance.
 If a girl's vagina is hidden under her skin, surgery in childhood can help with sexual function later.
-For boys, surgery to reconstruct an incomplete penis can provide a natural appearance and erectile functionality.
+For boys, surgery to reconstruct an incomplete penis may improve appearance and make erections possible.

 Results of surgery are often satisfying, but repeat surgeries may be needed later.
 Risks include a disappointing cosmetic result or sexual dysfunction, such as an impaired ability to achieve orgasm.